zaher2016/website/_posts/2011-10-03-viewworlds-training-videos-for-odk-build.md

 ---
 [ViewWorld](http://www.viewworld.dk/) is a small private company with an explicit social profile and a strong partnership with a number of humanitarian organizations.
 Current uses range from well projects in Cambodia, mobile journalism in Denmark and microfinance in Uganda.

-ViewWorld uses ODK Build and ODK Collect and they&#8217;ve recently released [three training videos for ODK Build](https://www.youtube.com/playlist?list=PL747AF799AB4810E0).
+ViewWorld uses ODK Build and ODK Collect and they’ve recently released [three training videos for ODK Build](https://www.youtube.com/playlist?list=PL747AF799AB4810E0).

   1. [How to build a simple form](https://www.youtube.com/watch?v=Tuw9I_WZI7w)
   2. [How to export a XML form](https://www.youtube.com/watch?v=uDxYlR-T9L0)